rsdoiel/antenna/archives/2025/columns_2025.25.md

 **@Dave Winer's Scripting News** (date: 2025-06-27, from: Dave Winer's Scripting News)

-BTW, I think the right way to read Scripting News is getting the nightly email.
+BTW, I think the right way to read Scripting News is getting the <a href="https://subscribe.scripting.com/">nightly email</a>.
 That's the pulse.
 I jot stuff down during the day, mostly in the morning, and later add links and finish stuff up.
 The scripting.com feed is updated in realtime.
-So you may get many versions of an item over the course of a day, which might be a problem with feed readers that don't watch for changes.
-I noticed that my changes to my podcast shownotes page don't flow back out to Pocket Casts, which is the client I use on my Android phone.
-FeedLand btw, records changes, and they flow through to the timeline.
-Coupled with rssCloud, which is supported in every WordPress site, makes the whole thing realtime.
+So you may get many versions of an item over the day, which might be a problem with feed readers that don't watch for changes.
+I noticed that my changes to a recent podcast <a href="https://shownotes.scripting.com/scripting/2025/06/23/wordpressAndMe.html">shownotes page</a> don't flow back out to my podcast client app on Android. <a href="https://feedland.com/">FeedLand</a> btw, records changes, and they flow through to the timeline.
+Coupled with <a href="http://home.rsscloud.co/">rssCloud</a>, which is supported in every WordPress site, makes the whole thing realtime.
 People assume that feeds have to perform like a feed reader.
 But if you have a component running on the open internet, hooked up via websockets to the client, you get the flow they get in twitter-like systems.
-And the thing is we didn't have to invent anything that didn't already exist in 2009.
+And we didn't have to invent anything that didn't already exist in 2009.

 <br>